vivienddd/linweiding/_pages/about.md

 Personal Skills
 ======
-I am good at new media operation, and I have plentiful experience in art institution operation and event planning.
-I have both statistical software data analysis capabilities and professional skills in financial management and accounting.
+I own plentiful experience in art institution operation and event planning.
+Meanwhile, I have both statistical software data analysis capabilities and professional skills in financial management and accounting.